-Stock Options-The exercise price of stock options is set at the market price of our stock on the date of grant, with options generally vesting in installments over three years.
-This design gives executives an incentive to increase share price and requires continued service over several years to realize any potential gains.

-Restricted Stock-As with stock options, restricted shares generally vest in installments over three years.
-In some cases, however, restricted shares may fully vest at the end of three years without any annual installment vesting.
-Dividends are paid currently on restricted shares during the vesting period.
-Restricted stock is intended to encourage the retention of executives, while providing a continuing incentive to increase shareholder value.
+- Stock Options-The exercise price of stock options is set at the market closing price of our Common Stock on the date of grant, with options generally vesting in installments over three years.
+This design gives executives an incentive to increase share price and requires continued service over several years to realize any potential gains. - Restricted Stock-As with stock options, restricted shares generally vest in installments over three years but may fully vest at the end of three years or other periods without annual vesting.
+Generally, the vesting of installments is contingent on the Company attaining a specific level of performance primarily to preserve tax deductibility under the Code.
+Because the shares are registered to the executive officers as stockholders, dividends are paid currently on restricted shares during the vesting period.
+Restricted stock is intended to encourage the retention of executives, while providing a continuing incentive to increase stockholder value.

-To strengthen the alignment with shareholders, the size of awards has been generally expressed as a constant number of shares which fluctuate in value from year to year with changes in stock price.
+To strengthen the alignment with stockholders, the size of awards has been generally expressed as a constant number of shares, which fluctuates in value from year to year with changes in stock price.
+We believe that this provides additional incentive for increasing the value of our shares and exposes the executive to the risks of share ownership.
+In terms of value, restricted stock is typically more heavily weighted than stock options.